mswart/chef-bind10/README.md

 chef-bind10 - Cookbook to install bind 10
 =========================================

-**This cookbook is currently under development and designing!
-Because the README is written before the feature is implemented, some points could be missing.**

 Description
 -----------

 This cookbook installs [bind10](http://bind10.isc.org).
 Bind 10 is a complete rewrite of bind 9, introducing a modular architecture, support for database back ends and many more.

 **Warning**: This cookbook currently does not configure bind 10.
 My intention is at this point to provide an easy way to install bind 10 and experiment with it.
-Afterwards it is planed to implement configuration support.
+It is planed to implement configuration support afterwards.

 Requirements